 Let’s now take a look at “composition, management, delivery of a digital customer experience”.
-You would think that this is where things start to get easier, since having an easily accessible content management tool and an eCommerce platform is often all you need.
+You would think that this is where things start to get easier, since having an easily accessible content management tool and an eCommerce software development platform is often all you need.
 However, underestimating this part of the experience can lead to problems further down the line.

 According to the study “Retail reimagined: The New Era for Customer Experience”, published by McKinsey in 2020, high-quality content, fast load times, easy navigation, and a visually appealing interface are becoming increasingly important for a good digital customer experience.
 When it comes to the digital purchase experience, quick delivery times, quick and easy payment and no-questions-asked refunds are gaining importance.
 And when talk turns to the mixing of the physical and digital customer experience, interest in mobile ordering and mobile payment is shown to be on the rise worldwide.